ksaitor/zero-meetings-proof/README.md

 ## 2. Benefits
 By avoiding meetings you and your engineers will be able to actually get stuff done and scale your system 10-100x.

 > …wip.
 This is still a *draft* of Zero Meetings Proof scalability proposal.
-You contributions count!
+Your contributions count!

 ### Contributions
 You can contribute to this manifesto via [editor on GitHub](https://github.com/ksaitor/zeromeetingsproof/edit/master/README.md).